jtriley/StarCluster/README.rst

           be stopped.
 Defaults to false.
 * Improved node cleanup - Merged `robbyt`_ `pull request`_ which makes node cleanup faster.
 * Improved node addition - Removed some remote read/writes (very slow) and replaced them get/edit/push.
+* Adds a mode where the cluster configuration is written to master:/etc/starcluster.
+To activate, simply add flag "--config-on-master" to the start command.
+Clusters in this mode have the following pros and cons.

+  - Pros
+      + Allows to easily update the config by editing the file.
+      + No more obscure config compressed/hashed in metadata/tags and other "obscure" places.
+  - Cons
+      + No longer possible to start a stopped cluster via StarCluster.
+(This is technically fixable, but not planned at the moment.)

 .. _robbyt: https://github.com/robbyt
 .. _pull request: https://github.com/jtriley/StarCluster/pull/123